-How much exercise does a dog need a day?
+How much exercise does a dog need every day?
 Between busy work schedules and family responsibilities, it’s hard to keep up with daily dog exercise needs.
 Let’s review dog activity suggestions based on your pup’s breed and age, and how to exercise your dog even if you’re short on time.

 Before we answer, “How much exercise does a dog need every day?” let’s look at ways to fit dog exercise into your jam-packed schedule.
 When life gets busy, it’s hard to squeeze in extra playtime for your pup.
 Fortunately, there are plenty of time-saving options available for busy pet parents: